- Written by Emma Sharp on

 However, in the past two years, a challenge to marketers has emerged with the potential to cost the industry billions and forever transform its advertising practices.
-The subject in question is ad-blocker.
+The subject in question is ad-blockers.

-Ad-blocker has gathered strength to become a globally pervasive phenomenon presenting content publishers, brands, marketing agencies, and advertising technology vendors with significant challenges.
-Emerging data points to ad-blocker as a growing issue, which is looming as a major obstacle for marketers and their advertiser clients.
+Ad-blockers have gathered strength to become a globally pervasive phenomenon presenting content publishers, brands, marketing agencies, and advertising technology vendors with significant challenges.
+Emerging data points to ad-blockers as a growing issue, which is looming as a major obstacle for marketers and their advertiser clients.

 According to PageFair and Adobe’s 2015 ad-blocker Report, in 2015 there were an estimated 198 million active ad-blocking users globally.
-In 2016 ad-blocker grew by 41% globally, while the growth rate in the United States was 48%.
-In 2015 ad-blocker was estimated to be costing publishers $22 billion.
+In 2016 ad-blocking grew by 41% globally, while the growth rate in the United States was 48%.
+In 2015 ad-blockers were estimated to be costing publishers $22 billion.

-Fast-forward to 2019 and at least 34% of adults 18+ are actively using ad-blockers.
+Fast-forward to 2019 and at least 34% of adults 18+ are actively using ad-blockers for their computer or smart phone.
 The average user is male, computer literate and has children under 18 in their household.